 While you might think that slumbering simians like the one pictured above would enjoy being awoken for a midday chat, we’re told the opposite is true.
 Like anyone, they don’t enjoy being jolted awake and tend get stroppy.
 Leave them to their beauty sleep!

 Rule 2: Avoid eye contact

-Like other simians, macaques may perceive eye contact and threatening behavior.
+Like other primates, macaques may perceive eye contact as threatening behavior.
 Even when taking pictures, is advisable to direct your gaze away from the monkey to avoid giving the impression of watching them closely.

 Rule 3: Don’t feed the monkeys!

 You may struggle to resist the urge to offer monkeys food, but please remember that doing so is strictly forbidden by national park regulations.
 The rules have been created to both to preserve the natural environment from disruptive human influence and to ensure your own safety.
 Obey them.